The Band: 1957–1964: The Hawks

-The members of The Band gradually came together in the Hawks, the backing group for Toronto-based rockabilly singer Ronnie Hawkins.
-Levon Helm began playing with the group in 1957, then became their fulltime drummer after graduating from high school in 1958.
-Helm journeyed with Hawkins from Arkansas to Ontario, where they were joined by Robertson, Danko, Manuel, and finally Hudson.
-Latter-day Band member Stan Szelest was also in the group at that time.
-Hawkins's act was popular in and around Toronto and nearby Hamilton, and he had an effective way of eliminating his musical competition: when a promising band appeared, Hawkins would hire their best musicians for his own group; Robertson, Danko, and Manuel came under Hawkins's tutelage this way.
+The future members of the Band first played together as the Hawks, the backing group for rockabilly singer Ronnie Hawkins, based in Toronto.
+Levon Helm began playing with the group in 1957 and became their fulltime drummer after graduating from high school in 1958.
+Helm journeyed with Hawkins from Arkansas to Ontario, where they were joined by Robbie Robertson, Rick Danko, Richard Manuel, and finally Garth Hudson.
+Later-Band member Stan Szelest was also in the group at that time.
+Hawkins's act was popular in and around Toronto and in Hamilton to the south, and he had an effective way of eliminating his musical competition.
+When a promising band appeared, Hawkins would hire their best musicians for his own group; Robertson, Danko, and Manuel came under Hawkins's tutelage this way.

+In the late 1950s, with Helm and Robertson in his band, Hawkins performed regularly at Pop Ivey's Summer Garden Pavilion in Port Dover, Ontario.
+In May 1961, he recruited Danko after watching the Simcoe native, who was 17, playing at the Pavilion.
+At the same venue, Hawkins and other members of the Hawks happened to see Richard Manuel's group Revols perform for the first time.
+That led Hawkins to take on management of Manuel's band.
+In September 1961, Hawkins convinced Manuel to leave the Revols and join the Hawks.

-While most of the Hawks were eager to join Hawkins's group, getting Hudson to join was a different story.
-He had earned a college degree, planned on a career as a music teacher, and was interested in playing rock music only as a hobby.
+While most of the Hawks were eager to join Hawkins's group, getting Hudson to join was more difficult.
+Having earned a college degree, Hudson planned on a career as a music teacher, and was only interested in playing rock music as a hobby.
 The Hawks admired his wild, full-bore organ style and asked him repeatedly to join.
 Hudson finally agreed, under the condition that the Hawks each pay him $10 per week to be their instructor and purchase a new state-of-the-art Lowrey organ; all music theory questions were directed to Hudson.

 With Hawkins, they recorded a few singles in this period and became well known as the best rock group in the thriving Toronto music scene.
-Hawkins regularly convened all-night rehearsals following long club shows, with the result that the young musicians quickly developed great technical prowess on their instruments.
+Hawkins regularly convened all-night rehearsals following long club shows, with the result that the young musicians quickly developed their instrumental skills.
 In late 1963, the group split from Hawkins over personal differences.
-They were tired of playing the same songs so often and wanted to perform original material, and they were wary of Hawkins's heavy-handed leadership.
+They had grown tired of playing the same songs so often and wanted to perform original material, and they were also wary of Hawkins's heavy-handed leadership.
 He would fine the Hawks if they brought their girlfriends to the clubs (fearing it might reduce the numbers of "available" girls who came to performances) or if they smoked marijuana.